tustin2121/James_Somerton_Transcripts/_videos/p5KpIROXhZw.md

     silence_lambs_movie: { short: "Silence of the Lambs (Demme, 1991)", full: "Demme, J. (Director).
 (1991). <em>The Silence of the Lambs</em> [Film].
 Strong Heart Productions." }
   misinformation: !!map
     yuri_comments: "James pretends that straight women are denying the gay romance in Yuri on Ice."
+    helen_of_try: "James needs to brush up on his Greek history and stop watching Troy (2004)."
   plagiarized: !!map
 ---